oracle/oracle-database-operator/docs/sidb/README.md

 * ### Database Actions

-    Database Actions is a web-based interface that uses Oracle REST Data Services to provide development, data tools, administration and monitoring features for Oracle Database .
+    Database Actions is a web-based interface that uses Oracle REST Data Services to provide development, data tools, administration and monitoring features for Oracle Database.

   * To use Database Actions, one must sign in as a database user whose schema has been REST-enabled.
   * This can be done by specifying appropriate values for the `.spec.restEnableSchemas` attributes details in the sample yaml [config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml) which are needed for authorising Database Actions.